LISTEN TO MY LATEST PODCAST EPISODE

 Creative Fashion Illustration Croquis vs Technical Flats Croquis

-The Creative Fashion Illustration Croquis is known for its artistic and expressive nature.
-It usually follows the 8, 9, or 10 head figure proportions, allowing for elongated and stylized body shapes.
-Visualizing design ideas and concepts is an integral part of the fashion design process, and fashion designers frequently begin by sketching their ideas on croquis.
+The Creative Fashion Illustration Croquis is known for its artistic nature.
+It usually follows the 8, 9, or 10 head figure proportions, with elongated and stylized body shapes.

 What Is An 8, 9, or 10 Head Fashion Croquis?